 Treatment options under clinical evaluation for patients with recurrent SCLC include phase I and II clinical trials of new drugs.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent small cell lung cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent small cell lung cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 General Information About Small Cell Lung Cancer (SCLC)

 Updated statistics with estimated new cases and deaths for 2016 (cited American Cancer Society as reference 3).